 The end of Ramadan is also coinciding with the beginning of another great Moroccan tradition- soccer.
 The World Cup has begun!
 Morocco is in the competition this year, the first time in 20 years.
 Soccer is the most celebrated sport in Morocco, and I’ve never seen any sport have such an impact.

 I was in my training site during the win that qualified Morocco to participate in the World Cup.
 I watched part of the game at a cafe that I regularly frequented.
-The huge cafe was packed, maybe a quarter of the people present were standing.
+The huge cafe was packed, maybe a quarter of the people present were standing, including me.
 When the Moroccan team won, an overwhelming feeling of unity and bliss took over.
 Everyone ran into the streets, screaming, waving flags, climbing on trucks.
 Cars honked to show support and were stuck in bumper to bumper traffic in the middle of nowhere because the streets were blocked by hundreds of Moroccans cheering.
 At one point I was centimeters, at best, away from getting my feet run over by a car.

 The US equivalent might be being in the city of the winning Super Bowl team after the game.
 Except I was in a small town in the mountains.
 This was happening in countless villages and cities across the entire country.
 It was like life stopped everywhere to celebrate patriotism and soccer.